MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/schema_definition.md

 > With GraphQL, you model your business domain as a graph

-This resembles the mindmap most object-oriented developers follow, in which a business is modeled as a set of objects of their domain.
+This resembles the mind-map most object-oriented developers follow, in which a business is modeled as a set of objects of their domain.

 Then, GraphQL let API designers express their schema using a reduced yet powerful number of primitives in the [GraphQL Schema Language]:

 ### Scalar types
-Are used to define field types of `Object types` and opreation arguments.
+Are used to define field types of `Object types` and operation arguments.
 This type comprehends:
 * `Int`
 * `Float`
 * `String`